-Related Party Policy of PubCo
+Related Party Policy of the Company

-PubCo's code of ethics requires it to avoid, wherever possible, all related party transactions that could result in actual or potential conflicts of interests, except under guidelines approved by the Board (or the audit committee).
-Related-party transactions are defined as transactions in which (1) the aggregate amount involved will or may be expected to exceed \$120,000 in any calendar year, (2) PubCo or any of its subsidiaries is a participant, and (3) any (a) executive officer, director or nominee for election as a director, (b) greater than 5% beneficial owner of PubCo common stock, or (c) immediate family member, of the persons referred to in clauses (a) and (b), has or will have a direct or indirect material interest (other than solely as a result of being a director or a less than 10% beneficial owner of another entity).
+The Company's code of ethics requires it to avoid, wherever possible, all related party transactions that could result in actual or potential conflicts of interests, except under guidelines approved by our board of directors (or the audit committee).
+Related-party transactions are defined as transactions in which (1) the aggregate amount involved will or may be expected to exceed \$120,000 in any calendar year, (2) the Company or any of its subsidiaries is a participant, and (3) any (a) executive officer, director or nominee for election as a director, (b) greater than 5% beneficial owner of the Company common stock, or (c) immediate family member, of the persons referred to in clauses (a) and (b), has or will have a direct or indirect material interest (other than solely as a result of being a director or a less than 10% beneficial owner of another entity).
 A conflict of interest situation can arise when a person takes actions or has interests that may make it difficult to perform his or her work objectively and effectively.
 Conflicts of interest may also arise if a person, or a member of his or her family, receives improper personal benefits as a result of his or her position.

-PubCo's audit committee, pursuant to its written charter and PubCo's related party transaction policy, is responsible for reviewing and approving related-party transactions to the extent we enter into such transactions.
-All ongoing and future transactions between PubCo and any of its officers and directors or their respective affiliates will be on terms believed by PubCo to be no less favorable to it than are available from unaffiliated third parties.
-Such transactions will require prior approval by PubCo's audit committee and a majority of PubCo's uninterested "independent" directors, or the members of its board who do not have an interest in the transaction, in either case who have access, at PubCo's expense, to its attorneys or independent legal counsel.
-PubCo will not enter into any such transaction unless its audit committee and a majority of its disinterested "independent" directors determine that the terms of such transaction are no less favorable to PubCo than those that would be available to PubCo with respect to such a transaction from unaffiliated third parties.
-Additionally, PubCo will require each of our directors and executive officers to complete a directors' and officers' questionnaire that elicits information about related party transactions.
+The Company's audit committee, pursuant to its written charter and the Company's related party transaction policy, is responsible for reviewing and approving related-party transactions to the extent we enter into such transactions.
+All ongoing and future transactions between the Company and any of its officers and directors or their respective affiliates will be on terms believed by the Company to be no less favorable to it than are available from unaffiliated third parties.
+Such transactions will require prior approval by the Company's audit committee and a majority of the Company's uninterested "independent" directors, or the members of its board who do not have an interest in the transaction, in either case who have access, at the Company's expense, to its attorneys or independent legal counsel, the Company will not enter into any such transaction unless its audit committee and a majority of its disinterested "independent" directors determine that the terms of such transaction are no less favorable to the Company than those that would be available to the Company with respect to such a transaction from unaffiliated third parties.
+Additionally, the Company will require each of our directors and executive officers to complete a directors' and officers' questionnaire that elicits information about related party transactions.